No. 35 Beach Brick, R.A.F. Component

 No. 35 Beach Brick “had great difficulty in organising its beach area.
 Although the shingle and sand beach was good, and the exits satisfactory, the routes inland were narrow and flanked by ditches.
 Moreover enclosures, patches of wood, swampy ground, and irrigation channels abounded.
 The build up on the beaches went briskly, but to clear them was another matter, and the congestion became acute.”

-Five immediate awards of the Military Cross and seven immediate awards of the Military Medal were made to personnel of No. No. 35 Beach Brick.
+Five immediate awards of the Military Cross and seven immediate awards of the Military Medal were made to personnel of No. 35 Beach Brick.
 One of the recipients of the Military Cross was the second in command of the R.A.F.
 Component, Flight Lieutenant Dobbin.

 Reproduced below is the text of a message from the commander of 46th Division (10 Corps) thanking the personnel of No. 35 Beach Brick for their work in the Salerno beach-head.